-Project management is a critical practice that applies knowledge of process, skills, tools, deliverables, and techniques to project activities to ensure a solid path to project success by meeting goals and requirements.
+Project management is a critical practice that applies the knowledge of process, skills, tools, deliverables, and techniques to project activities to ensure the project meets its stated goals and requirements.
+In simple terms, project management is the process of leading a team to hit goals or complete deliverables within a set timeframe.

 No matter where they work—construction, consulting agencies, marketing teams, manufacturing, HR teams, software developers, and event planners—or the types of projects they manage, project managers are the men and women on the front lines of projects, defending their teams, clients, and projects from miscommunication, missed deadlines, scope creep, and any other failures.
 They champion the well-being of the people involved in their projects and look to make or facilitate strategic decisions that uphold the goals of their projects.
 That’s a hefty job description, and it requires a fine balance of managing the administrative details of a project and its people.
 While PMs are often lumped in the “behind the scenes” aspect of project, to be highly effective, they need to be a part of the bigger strategic project conversations.